peteroupc/peteroupc.github.io/bernoulli.md

 This new algorithm uses the base-2 logarithm _k_ + _&lambda;_, where _k_ is an integer 0 or greater, and is useful when this logarithm is very large.

-1. If _k_ &gt; 0, generate unbiased bits until a zero bit or _k_ bits were generated this way, whichever comes first.
+1. If _k_ &gt; 0, generate unbiased random bits until a zero bit or _k_ bits were generated this way, whichever comes first.
 If a zero bit was generated this way, return 0.
 2. Create an input coin _&mu;_ that does the following: "Flip the input coin, then run the **algorithm for ln(2)** (given later).
 If both the call and the flip return 1, return 1.
 Otherwise, return 0."
 3. Run the **algorithm for exp(&minus;&mu;)** using the _&mu;_ input coin, and return the result.